daawaan4x/pathfinding/README.md

 # pathfinding
-🗺️ visualize pathfinding on custom mazes | made with nuxt.js 🔰
+🗺️ visualize pathfinding on custom mazes | made with sveltekit 💼